ydavid365/states/README.md

 * Put private data in pillar repo.
 * Users.
 * Nginx.
+  - Possibly use glob matching for site watch directly in nginx state.
   - Aliases.
   - Upstreams with proxy.
   - Default vhost (with dererred).